PathwayCommons/guide/_workflows/pathway_enrichment/gsea.md

   <hr/>

   <div class="alert alert-warning text-justify" role="alert">
-    You can jump right to section <a href="#doingGSEA">VII.
-Doing GSEA</a> to learn how to use the GSEA software.
+    You can jump right to the section <a href="#practical">III.
+Practical</a> to learn how to process data with the GSEA software.
   </div>

 ## <a href="#goals" name="goals">I. Goals</a>